-I remember loving the bad sisters courage and boldness, but shaking my head at her mistakes.
+I remember loving the bad sister’s courage and boldness but shaking my head at her mistakes.
 It was clear to me even back then that if you were going to be a bad girl you had to be smarter than the stuffy old “good” guy!
-Of the Count I don’t remember too much, I was aware that he was supposed to be very handsome, but I was very young and I don’t think I was much effected by handsome men yet.
-The sight of her blood stained lips gave me a thrill though, and I wanted to know what that tasted like.
+Of the Count I don’t remember too much, I was aware that he was supposed to be very handsome, but I was very young and I don’t think I was much affected by handsome men yet.
+The sight of her blood-stained lips gave me a thrill though, and I wanted to know what that tasted like.

 Now, as an adult, I still tend to root for the vampire instead of the ‘hunter’.
 I loved Anne Rice’s vampire books not only because they portrayed bad vampires, but because they were from the perspective of those bad vampires!
 I would watch movies about vampire hunters like Blade, but my favorite part was when he bit the leading lady and drank her blood!

 I was NOT impressed by Twilight, but if I was 16 when it came out instead of 37 I might have thought differently.
 Then again… maybe not.
 Writing my own vampire showed me just where my loyalties lie; Tabeth (http://www.miarich.com/?page_id=181 ) is a strong lady vamp who takes great pleasure in ripping people to shreds.
 She tries to not kill innocence like children, but targets ‘bad guys’ like drug dealers and killers.
 Capable of love and other emotions she is still a monster.